aphillipo/react-datatable/README.md

 ### React UI Components

-A set of React extended UI components based on Facebook's FixedDataTable and ReactWidgets open-source libraries
+A set of React Datatable base on Facebook's FixedDataTable

 ### Screenshot